Lu Muzhen: Early life

 Lu Muzhen was born on 30 July 1867 into a wealthy family in Waibo Village, Xiangshan County, Guangdong, China.
 Her father, Lu Yaoxian, was a successful businessman in Honolulu, Hawaii.
 Raised as a traditional Chinese woman, Lu Muzhen had bound feet, excelled in needlework, and upheld strong filial piety.
 She married Sun Yat-sen on 26 May 1885, under the arrangement of their parents.
 Initially, Sun was displeased with the arrangement but changed his view in 1888 when Lu devotedly cared for his gravely ill father.
 This act of kindness moved Sun, and the couple grew closer, eventually having one son and two daughters.

 During Sun Yat-sen's revolutionary pursuits, Lu Muzhen remained in China to care for their parents and children.
 In November 1895, after the Guangzhou Uprising plot was uncovered by the Qing government, Sun's family faced political persecution.
-Lu Muzhen took their children and Sun's mother, Madam Yang, to Honolulu to seek refuge with her brother-in-law, Sun Mei.
-When Sun Mei declared bankruptcy due to his financial support for the revolution, the family relocated to Ngau Chi Wan in Kowloon, Hong Kong.
+Lu Muzhen took their children and Sun's mother, Madame Yang, to Honolulu to seek refuge with her brother-in-law, Sun Mei.
+When Sun Mei declared bankruptcy due to his financial support of the revolution, the family relocated to Ngau Chi Wan in Kowloon, Hong Kong.
 Sun Fo was left alone in Honolulu to continue his study.

 On 19 July 1910, the mother of Sun Yat-sen, Madame Yang, died in Hong Kong.
 In August 1910, Sun began planning the Second Guangzhou Uprising in Penang, Malaya.
 Lu Muzhen brought their two daughters to join him in Penang.
 However, three months later, Sun was expelled by the local authorities, leaving Lu and the children behind.
 Struggling without an income, they relied on donations from overseas Chinese communities to survive.

 First Lady

 After the 1911 Revolution, Sun Yat-sen was elected the Provisional President of the new Chinese republic in early 1912.
 Lu Muzhen travelled from Penang to Shanghai and Nanjing, hoping to reunite with Sun Yat-sen. She was warmly received during her journey and honoured as the "Mother of the Nation."
-However, Sun Yat-sen’s political commitments left little time for their family life.
+However, Sun Yat-sen's political commitments left little time for their family life.

 Lu left Sun and their daughters in Nanjing and returned to their hometown in Cuiheng.
 In May, Sun returned to Cuiheng, after which the couple toured Guangzhou and Beijing.
-Starting from 1912, Lu settled in Macau alongside Chen Cuifen, Sun’s concubine.
+Starting from 1912, Lu settled in Macau alongside Chen Cuifen, Sun's concubine.
 In June 1913, Sun visited Macau to see their ailing daughter, Sun Wan.

 In 1913, Sun Yat-sen left for Japan to inspect railway construction, and Lu followed and met him in March.
 After Sun began plotting a new revolution against Yuan Shikai, Lu left him and returned to Macau.
 She became a Christian in Honolulu, Hawaii on 14 April 1915.